mattkretz/mattkretz.github.io/_posts/2023-11-16-preserving-regularity.md

-If `simd::operator==` returning `bool` is such a foot-gun in terms of silently introducing logic errors into the code, and `simd::operator==` returning `simd_mask` is considered unacceptable (because `==` should only ever return `bool` and nothing else), then why not remove all comparison operators and use free functions instead?
-For example, instead of writing `a == b` write `std::simd_equal(a, b)`?
+If `simd::operator==` returning `bool` is such a foot-gun in terms of silently introducing logic errors into the code, and `simd::operator==` returning `simd_mask` is considered unacceptable (because `operator==` should only ever return `bool` and nothing else), then why not remove all comparison operators and use free functions instead?
+For example, instead of `a == b` write `std::simd_equal(a, b)`?

 While, technically, this seems like a workable compromise, it still breaks regularity of the value types contained in the `simd`.
-Consequently, according to the definition of associativity, `std::simd<int>` would not be associative anymore: there is no equality operator to establish equality of the LHS and RHS.
+Consequently, according to the definition of associativity, `std::simd<int>` would not be associative
+anymore: there is no equality operator to establish equality of the LHS and RHS.

 Furthermore, this breaks generic code.
 This compromise is going against the basic design principle of `simd` that, as much as the language allows, vectorization of an algorithms should only require a change of type from `T` to `simd<T>`.
-Now generic code, i.e. also code that doesn't use `simd`, needs to be written with `std::simd_equal` in place of `==`.
+Now, generic code — i.e. also code that doesn't use `simd` — needs to be written with `std::simd_equal` in place of `==`.
 The next logical step would then replace `simd_mask::operator&&` with `std::simd_logic_and`.
 And the generic overload for `bool` arguments would then have to break short-circuiting.